 Sunlight was also a form of heat therapy, contributing to a wide range of health benefits.

-I personally had my first heat therapy experience in my teens when I ventured into a Kiva Center in California and started rocking a sweat.
+I personally had my first heat therapy experience in my teens when I ventured into a Kiva Center in Northern California and started rocking a sweat.
+Later, at the Esalen Institute in Big Sur, I took a deeper dive.

 But it wasn’t until I started doing it frequently—four or five times a week at the gym—that I really started to notice the benefits.
+Which, according to boatloads of scientific studies, are potentially life changing!

 Here’s why: